bahari/USDX-EX-RADIO/README.md

 01 - Automatic 6 bands pre and final LPF and RF PA LPF selection.

-02 - RF power amplifier (RFPA) controlling process, since it is crucial for the proper RF transition sequence.
+02 - RF power amplifier (RF PA) controlling process, since it is crucial for the proper RF transition sequence.

 03 - SWR measurements, with a simplified LED indicator - 1->1.5 (BEST), 1.5->1.9 (BETTER), 1.9->3 (GOOD), >3 (POOR).